What is the Brand Tuned Accreditation

 The program is for marketers, designers, IP lawyers and founders creating new brands.

-The IP taught in the program is information that you need to know and take account of when creating brands.
-Much of it is new information even for IP lawyers because the focus is on branding.
-These issues don’t come up in the day-to-day practice of IP lawyers.
+Create better, more distinctive brands using IP strategically, get an edge over competitors, by advancing your skills with the Brand Tuned Accreditation in Branding The IP taught in the program is information that brand professionals need to know and take account of when creating new brands.
+Much of it is new information even for IP lawyers because the focus is on branding issues.
+These don’t come up in the day-to-day practice of IP lawyers.
 The information is at high level, relevant to an international audience rather than country specific legal minutiae.

-So, whether you are a designer, marketer or IP lawyer, or founder, the Brand Tuned program will take your skills and the success of the brands you support to the next level.
+Whether you are a designer, marketer, founder or IP lawyer, the Brand Tuned program will take your skills and the success of the brands you support to the next level.
 All this while studying at your own pace, 100% online, and from anywhere in the world.

 12 on-demand lessons covering the core brand accreditation modules